Skip navigation

 If you don't have appropriate qualifications in maths or science, this course is for you: the foundation year provides you with a concentrated course of maths, chemistry or physics, and engineering.
 On successful completion, you move straight into the first year of either our BEng or MEng degree course.

-Sustainable manufacturing and clean energy are just two of the myriad challenges facing humanity, that need the skills of chemical engineers.
+Sustainable manufacturing, clean energy, and innovative healthcare are just a few of the pressing challenges that need the creativity and expertise of chemical engineers..

-In your third year, you'll take part in a design project to create a real-world process in its entirety.
-The design projects recreate what chemical engineers do out in the real world, bringing together everything you’ve learned into one project and preparing you for your first step into the industry.
+In your third year, you’ll take on a design project, where you’ll create a real-world process from start to finish, replicating the work of chemical engineers in the industry.
+This comprehensive, hands-on project will integrate everything you’ve learned preparing you for your first step into the industry.

 Why study this course?